washingtonstateuniversity/WSU-PRF/wp-content/plugins/query-monitor/readme.txt

 Tags: debug, debugging, development, developer, performance, profiler, profiling, queries, query monitor Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 2.6.8
+Stable tag: 2.6.9
 License: GPLv2 or later

 View debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.

 == Description ==

 Query Monitor is a debugging plugin for anyone developing with WordPress.
 It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.

-For complete information, please see [the Query Monitor home page](https://querymonitor.com/) or [Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor).
+For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/query-monitor).

 Here's an overview of what's shown: